Published: December 7, 2025

 }

 Control structures in C++ play a fundamental role in defining the flow of execution in a program.
-They allow us to make decisions, repeat tasks, and manage the logic of our code efficiently.
-By understanding the three main types, sequential, selection, and iteration control structures, we can write more structured and efficient programs.
+They allow programs to make decisions, repeat tasks, and manage the logic of code efficiently.
+By understanding the three main types—sequential, selection, and iteration control structures—programmers can write more structured and efficient programs.
 Control statements like if-else, switch, loops, and logical operators help implement these structures effectively.
 Mastering these concepts is important for writing smooth and well-structured C++ programs.

 Control structures in C++ regulate how a program is executed, enabling looping and decision-making.
 They are crucial for controlling the sequence in which assertions are carried out according to particular repetitions or circumstances.